-Embedded in a school from the beginning of the course you will receive training on one day a week, enabling you to make immediate links between taught sessions and school experience.
-These are delivered by outstanding current practitioners, with the support of experienced and specially trained school mentors.
-The course is active and demanding, including simulations of classroom activities, group sessions and sharing developments in pedagogy.
-Trainees may take up a teaching post in the placement school following graduation but this is not guaranteed.
+Embedded in a school from the beginning of the course, you will receive central training at the SCITT one day a week, enabling you to make immediate links between taught sessions and school experience.
+These are delivered by outstanding current practitioners with the support of experienced and specially trained school mentors.
+The course is active and demanding, including simulations of classroom activities, group sessions and exploring the latest research in pedagogy.